CURATORIAL FELLOWSHIP FOR AMERICAN CURATORS

 There is no age limit to participate.

-If needed, the Cultural services of the French Embassy in collaboration with Institut français can facilitate the research by providing tailored advice, facilitating access to resources, and contacts with the right professional networks in France.
+If needed, Villa Albertine, in collaboration with the Institut Français – Paris can facilitate the research by providing tailored advice, access to resources, and contacts with the right professional networks in France.

 Priority will be given to curatorial fellowships planning to present the result of the research in one way or another in the U.S. via an exhibition, publication, talk, lecture, screening, performance, etc.